beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 }
 ```

-Clicking the link where it says "Now go check out your app's
+Clicking the link where it says, "Now go check out your app's
 scheduled functions!" takes you to the Scheduled functions
 panel in the backend of your Begin app.
-This view is helpful because it gives you a tangible view and logs of how your functions are working within your app.
+This view is helpful because it gives you an objective view and logs of how your functions are working within your app.

 ![Scheduled starter](/_static/screens/shared/begin-scheduled-2.jpg)